Best Wireless Headphones Android Central 2021

 Cowin squeezes in a lot of value in a pair of headphones that cost this much less.
 They are an upgrade over the E7 Pro, offering additional power that leads to more thumping bass — as if these headphones really needed any.
 These are definitely more bass-friendly cans, emphasizing lows and mids, while the highs are present without piercing through.

 The onboard ANC is effective enough for a pair of budget headphones, blocking out low-frequency sounds than the higher frequencies that tend to break through.
-The thicker cups help passively isolate sound, so you don't always have to rely on ANC to keep things quiet.
+The thicker cups help passively isolate sound, so you don't always rely on ANC to keep things quiet.
 That all makes these comfortable to wear, so long as you're also cool with the additional weight that comes with them.

 Cowin rates battery life at up to 30 hours per charge — including with ANC, but your mileage will vary based on how loud you have them.
-They don't have fast charging, so it does take a full four hours to go from empty to full.
+Unfortunately, they don't have fast charging, so it does take a full four hours to go from empty to full.
 The main reason for that is they still use Micro-USB, which is a bummer.

 If color is something you look for to get some style, the E7 Pro come in seven different variants, giving you plenty to choose from if you want a little personalization.

 - Plenty of bass

 - Long battery life

 - Heavier than most over-ears